JoaoNunoAbreu/intro-webscraping-python/README.md

 # intro-webscraping-python

 Basic Web Scraping example with Python and Beautiful Soup.
-Searches for the first 20 products of a product in FNAC.pt, saving the names and prices on a .csv file or presenting them directly on stdin.
+Searches for a product in FNAC.pt, saving the names and prices on a .csv file or presenting them directly on stdin.

 ## Dependencies